- Why Should I Care?

 Therefore it must be stressed that old-age creation is indeed founded on a literal interpretation of the Hebrew scriptures.
 However the literal interpretation must be consistent with the totality of the evidence available, both within the Bible and without, and so scripture may not mean what seems obvious at first glance from reading an English translation with a modern, western worldview.
 No-one is being asked to accept a distorted interpretation of scripture but, rather, a more considered one.

-It’s All in a Day’s Work
+It’s All in a Day’s Work back to top

 Often the charge levied from the YEC camp is that if Moses meant “age” or “epoch” why didn’t he use the Hebrew word for “age” or “epoch”.
 Well the fact is that he did.
 The key to the puzzle is that the Hebrew word for “age” or “epoch” is the same word as the Hebrew word for “day”.
 You see the Hebrew word Yôm, as used in scripture, has three different literal definitions: